Pathways from Poverty (PFP) phase 2

 Partners: Own Village Development (OVA), Jhanjira Samaj Kallyan Sangstha (JSKS), Uttara Development Program Society (UDPS), AKOTA, Gana Unnayan Kendra (GUK)

-The second phase of the 'Pathways from Poverty: Building economic empowerment and resilience for extreme poor households in riverine areas of Bangladesh (PFP)' project has been started in April 2012.
-The three-year project, now the largest one implemented by Practical Action in Bangladesh is supported by the EEP/shiree programme of DFID (UK Aid).
+The second phase of the 'Pathways from Poverty: Building economic empowerment and resilience for extreme poor households in riverine areas of Bangladesh (PFP)' project was started in April 2012.
+The three-year project, now the largest one implemented by Practical Action in Bangladesh was supported by the EEP/Shiree programme of DFID (UK Aid).

 During 2009-2012, the preceding phase of the project was delivered to 59,000 women, men and children of 16,850 extreme poor families helped them to improve their livelihoods.
-The new phase will be working with further 60,000 poorest people (15,000 families) living in four northern districts of Bangladesh.
-The project will also support, to a limited degree, the first phase participants.
+The new phase worked with a further 60,000 poorest people (15,000 families) living in four northern districts of Bangladesh.
+The project also supported, to a limited degree, the first phase participants.

 The Shiree project won the award for Outstanding International Leadership at the Annual Gala of British Expertise International in London on 11 April 2016

 EEP/Shiree helped over one million people take steps out of extreme poverty.
 It contributed to the development of policy on Extreme Poverty as set out in the 7th Five Year Plan.
 At its 2016 Closing Conference, EEP/Shiree set out guidelines for the next generation of projects to tackle Extreme Poverty.

 The project contributed towards the overall Economic Empowerment of the Extreme Poor (EEP) programme, a collaborative venture of UK Department of International Development (DFID) and the Government of Bangladesh, which lifted over a million people out of extreme poverty by 2015.